jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 ************************
 Time integration (or relaxation) schemes and related parameters are configured.

-1. mode --- steady of unsteady computation.
+1. mode --- steady or unsteady computation.
 Currently, dual-time stepping approach is not supported.

     ``steady`` | ``unsteady``